 Patterson began his Open Road Racing career in 1991 by helping with technical inspections at the Silver State Classic Challenge Open Road race in Nevada.
 He served on the Board of Directors and was Race Director of the Silver State Classic Challenge Open Road race from 1998 to 2004.
 In 2001, Patterson helped to start the Sandhills Open Road Challenge based in Nebraska.
-The event quickly established itself as a great venue for motorsports enthusiasts.
+The event quickly established itself as a great venue for motorsports enthusiasts and helping to bring revenue to small towns helping to raise millions of dollars through this non-profit organization.
+This money has helped to provide much needed safety equipment for first responders and even helped to build a new community center.

-At the Mid America Shelby Ford event each year, Patterson serves as a driving instructor for the road course event.
-He has served as President of the Mustang Club of Las Vegas, VP of Competition for the Central Buckeye Corvette Association and was an NCRS judge.
+Prior to joining Shelby in 1996, Patterson was Operations Manager of the TJ Maxx distribution center.
+For 15 years in this field, Patterson established himself as a leader of associate teams.
+Patterson has served as President of the Mustang Club of Las Vegas, Vice President of Competition for the Central Buckeye Corvette Association and was an NCRS judge.

-His awards include one from Fort Findlay, his hometown in Ohio, for achievements in his field.
+Patterson graduated with a BSBA from the University of Wisconsin, River Falls in 1982.
+His many awards include one from Fort Findlay, his hometown in Ohio, for outstanding achievements in his field.

 Your early show registration is appreciated and strongly encouraged!